✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 Car Loan Interest Deduction

-Interest paid on a loan for a new passenger vehicle that was final-assembled in the United States is now deductible above the line — similar in structure to the existing student loan interest deduction.
-Applies to personal-use vehicles only.
+Interest paid on a loan for a new passenger vehicle that was final-assembled in the United States may be deducted whether you itemize or claim the standard deduction.
+Applies to personal-use vehicles only, where the loan is secured by the vehicle.

 Cap: $10,000 per year.
 Vehicle must be US-assembled (verify via NHTSA VIN decoder).
 Loan generally must have originated after Dec.
 31, 2024, and must meet IRS qualified passenger vehicle loan requirements.
+MAGI phase-out begins at $100,000 (single) or $200,000 (MFJ).
+Married taxpayers must file jointly.
 Verify vehicle, loan, VIN, personal-use, and reporting requirements with IRS instructions.
-MSRP limits apply.

 🎖️